haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/live/stage-prod-test.md

 ## Log files {#logs}
 If you encounter errors on deployment or 其它问题 when testing, check the log files.
 Log files are located under the `var/log` directory.

 The deployment log is located in `/var/log/platform/<prodject ID>/post_deploy.log`.
-The value of `<project ID>` depends on the project ID and whether the environment is Staging or Production.
-For example, with a project ID of `yw1unoukjcawe`, the Staging user is `yw1unoukjcawe_stg` and the Production user is `yw1unoukjcawe`.
+The value of `<project ID>` depends on the project ID and whether the environment is Staging or Production. 例如， with a project ID of `yw1unoukjcawe`, the Staging user is `yw1unoukjcawe_stg` and the Production user is `yw1unoukjcawe`.

 When accessing logs in Production, you may need to SSH into each of the three nodes to locate the logs.